nklenke/FSNDCapstone/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
 This application uses a postgres database that was created at deployment time.
 No setup is necessary.
+If running locally, you will need to create a postgres database called casting_agency and run python manage.py db upgrade.

 ## Running the server